endymion/BeachAnalytics/site/pages/tags/herd-immunity.md

 search: include
 permalink: herd-immunity.html
 sidebar: home_sidebar
-folder: topics
+folder: Topics
 toc: false
 banner_image:   images/posts/herd-immunity-16_5.png
 facebook_image: images/posts/herd-immunity-1_1.png
 twitter_image:  images/posts/herd-immunity-1_1.png
-summary: Herd immunity is not acceptable as a strategy because the process of reaching herd immunity would be an unprecedented humanitarian disaster, leading to tens of millions of preventable deaths.
+summary: Herd immunity is not acceptable as a COVID-19 control strategy because the process of reaching herd immunity would be an unprecedented humanitarian disaster, leading to tens of millions of preventable deaths.
 For all mankind, we must take every possible measure to prevent this from happening.
 ---

 Herd immunity is a key concept in epidemiological modeling.
 This is the state at